top of page

 Hierarchy, Pattern, Color, and Number in Ancient Chinese Art

-All forms of ancient Chinese art, painting, sculpture, ceramics, architecture, jewelry, costume, and jade articles, follow the rule of social hierarchy.
+All forms of ancient Chinese art, including painting, sculpture, ceramics, architecture, jewelry, costume, and jade articles, followed the rule of social hierarchy.

-Hence, some important elements, like pattern, color, and number, have been widely used to represent one's social status in history, whose utilization followed strict regulations.
+Hence, some important elements like pattern, color, and number were widely used to represent one's social status in history, and their utilization followed strict regulations.

 Read Ultimate Introduction to Traditional Chinese Patterns, Color Symbolisms, and Chinese Numbers Cultural Meanings.